 Infinity Institute is the only Jersey City public school with 6th grade through 12th grade and serves about 260 students.
 Students generally enter in 6th grade and 9th grade, but there is also limited availability for students entering 7th grade and 10th grade.
 Students who complete 8th grade at Infinity are automatically promoted to 9th grade.

-Applications are evaluated on a point system, and the approximate cutoff for admission is 80 points:
+Applications, typically due in February, are evaluated on a point system, and the approximate cutoff for admission is 80 points:

 - 30pts OLSAT

 - 30pts PARCC